NebraLtd/Helium-Guides/docs/support.md

 ## Order information

 For information about your order, and assuming you ordered directly from our [Nebra.com shop](https://nebra.com) and not from one of our [distributors](distributors.md), we recommend first taking a look at our [order information page](https://www.nebra.com/pages/order-information).
-If you still can't find the information you are looking for them please contact us directly via email to [sales@nebra.com](mailto:sales@nebra.com).
+If you still can't find the information you are looking for then please contact us directly via email to [sales@nebra.com](mailto:sales@nebra.com).

 ## Discord servers